vuexyz/vuexyz/docs/rendering.md

 > [!IMPORTANT]
 > It's important to note that VueXYZ doesn't handle the canvas lifecycle for you.
 In the example above, it will render the primitive once and stop.
 If you want it to animate, you'll need to call `drawOnCanvas(ctx)` on every frame within your draw loop, as shown in the [Canvas Rendering demo](/demo/canvas-rendering).

+## `threeShape` and `threeCurvePath`

+Thanks to [JaimeTorrealba](https://github.com/JaimeTorrealba), VueXYZ primitives now return two properties that can be used with the [three.js](https://threejs.org/) and [tres.js](https://tresjs.org/) libraries.

+`threeShape` returns a [THREE.Shape](https://threejs.org/docs/#api/en/extras/core/Shape) object representing the primitive's 2D face.
+This is only applicable with closed shapes such as squares, circles, etc. but not open-faced shapes like lines or arcs.
+See the [3D / Tres Demo](/demo/three-demo) for an example of using `threeShape` to create extruded geometry w/ Tres.

+`threeCurvePath` returns a [THREE.CurvePath](https://threejs.org/docs/#api/en/extras/core/CurvePath) object representing the primitive's 2D edges.
+This can be used to draw lines in 3D space representing the primitive's edges, and to get lower-level data about points along the edges.